-The only criticism I might have for Kdenlive is that it looks like an open source program.
-It isn’t the most user-friendly application to work with, and appears to have been programmed by someone who knows what they are doing, but expects you to also know what they are doing.
-It isn’t the most polished experience, and some things seem to be a bit obtuse to do.
+The only criticism I might have for Kdenlive is that it looks like an open-source program.
+It isn’t the most user-friendly application to work with and appears to have been programmed by someone who knows what they are doing but expects you to also know what they are doing.
+Kdenlive isn’t the most polished experience, and some things seem to be a bit obtuse to do.

 It also isn’t smooth.
 At all.
-Playback during editing judders, and anything more than one track at a time really slows everything down – a whole lot.
+Playback during editing judders and anything more than one track at a time really slow everything down – a whole lot.

-But the most important thing, perhaps, is that it works, and seems to work well.
-I haven’t done too much heavy-duty film editing and compositing, but throwing a home movie of one of my cats together was rather simple.
+But the most important thing is that it works and works well.
+I haven’t done much heavy-duty film editing and compositing but throwing a home movie of one of my cats together was rather simple.

 Verdict: Try Kdenlive!

-If you think that I missed something then please let me know in the comment section below.
-Also if you like this article, don’t forget to share it with your friends on your social media pages.
+If you think I missed something, please let me know in the comment section below.
+Also, if you like this article, don’t forget to share it with your friends on your social media pages.

 Frequently Asked Questions by New Linux Users